btihen/btihen_dev/content/tutorials/ash_2_1/04_has_many/_index.md

 ---
 # Title, summary, and page position.
-linktitle: '03-Relationships: HasMany'
+linktitle: '04-HasMany'
-summary: Learn how to use Academic's docs layout for publishing online courses, software documentation, and tutorials.
+summary: Relationships with one to many
 weight: 5
 icon: book-reader
 icon_pack: fas

 # Page metadata.
-title: '03-Relationships: HasMany'
+title: '04-HasMany'
-date: '2022-11-11T00:00:00Z'
+date: '2022-11-02T00:00:00Z'
 type: book # Do not modify.
-draft: true
+draft: false
 ---

+**IN PROGRESS**- Probably lots of errors

 In order to build relationships we will need more than one resource.
 So let's build the support 'ticket' and exchange 'comments' resource.
 We will continue using ETS as the data layer (for now).
 I won't explain the `actions` and `attributes` since that has already been covered in the [Resources Article](/tutorials/ash_2_1/01_resources/).